ARE YOU REALLY BORN AGAIN?

 The God of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God (2 Cor.
 4:4).

-It is clear form the scripture that Satan is waging a spiritual battle for the souls of men.
+It is clear from the scripture that Satan is waging a spiritual battle for the souls of men.
 Satan has employed any and every device to keep God’s word from reaching the minds of the unregenerated masses and liberating them from sin.
 For the most part, people remain bound by Satan’s mind games and alienated from salvation.
 Satan doesn’t mind if a person professes to be born again, as long as it’s not true.
 We live in a world where truth is labeled a lie, and lies are labeled as truth.
 The only way to determine the truth from a lie is to go to the source of all truth.
 Jesus said, “I am the truth”!
 Is Jesus a liar?
 Consider the record:

 God is not a man that he should lie (Number 23:19).